Noxshus/noxshus.github.io/_posts/2020-4-16-A-Guide-To-All-Tyranny-Achievements.md

 **Requiem for the Somnombulists**: This requires killing all of the Sleepless in the Bastard's Wound:
 - Similar to the **Bastard Wounder** achievement, we'll need to kill all the Sleepless in the Fractured Depths and the Darkened Hollow.
 Remember that some of them are not hostile, but can be killed via text prompts.
 - Sentence Lexeme to death in the Abyss.
+You might want to finish Lantry's 1st companion quest first, but the 2nd will not become available.
 - Trick Reef-Talon into killing the remaining Sleepless (described below, in the **They Sort of Deserve It…** achievement)

-**They Sort of Deserver It...**: Straight from fabula_rasa's guide, you need to pick the following conversation options with Reef-Talon:
+**They Sort of Deserver It...**: Straight from fabula_rasa's guide, you need to pick the following conversation options with Reef-Talon.
+I suspect the conversation is slightly bugged, as the option only appears after selecting one of the questions twice:

 - “It’s time for you to return to the Wound, in one form or another”
 - “Return to the Wound.
 You can be of help there – perhaps even lead the settlers”